ExtremeFiretop/MerlinAutoUpdate-Router/README.md

 - Automatically stops diversion, if installed, before the flash.
 - Unmounts any physically attached storage via USB as the last step before the flash.
 - AiMesh Node Update Check from Primary Router.
 (No Flashing from Primary, MerlinAU needs to be on each node for flashing)
+- Automatically remove any loaded cron jobs from third party scripts
+- Ability to keep Tailscale or ZeroTier VPN access active while flashing over SSH in the advanced menu.

 ## Installation
 Before using MerlinAU, ensure the following prerequisites are met: